goauthentik/authentik/website/docs/user-group/user.md

 - `is_active` Boolean field if user is active.
 - `date_joined` Date user joined/was created.
 - `password_change_date` Date password was last changed.
-- `attributes` Dynamic attributes.
+- `attributes` Dynamic attributes, see above
-- `group_attributes` Merged attributes of all groups the user is member of and the user's own attributes.
+- `group_attributes()` Merged attributes of all groups the user is member of and the user's own attributes.
 - `ak_groups` This is a queryset of all the user's groups.

     You can do additional filtering like